bcbi/bidss/theory/health_data.md

 #### Working with health data

-The following section is adapted from Wu et al.[1].
+The following section is adapted from Wu et al.[^Wu].

 - Data extraction
   - Health data is stored as a database